Menu

 3D Printing, Blockchain, or Connected Cars are some of the Automotive Trends that are poised to revolutionize the industry in 2018.
 These trends will transform how industry players respond to changing consumer behavior, develop partnerships, and drive transformational change.

 Much has changed since the first cars were made back in the last years of the XIX century.
-The automotive industry is distinguished by its capacity for change and is surely ripe for disruption in 2018.
+The automotive industry is distinguished by its capacity for change and is undoubtedly ripe for disruption in 2018.

 Digitization, increasing automation, and new business models have revolutionized other industries, and automotive will be no exception.
 But given the widespread understanding that game-changing disruption is already on the horizon, there is still no integrated perspective on how the industry will look in 10 to 15 years as a result of these changes.

-Connected Cars Automotive Trends
+Connected Cars

 1.1.
 Topic Trends

-Connected cars will be able to share information about driving conditions like weather, speed, sudden braking, accidents and more.
+Connected cars will be able to share information about driving conditions like weather, speed, sudden braking, accidents, and more.
 It’s the beginning of what is called vehicle-to-vehicle, or V2V, communication, a wi-fi-like technology that will eventually be standard on every new car.

 So there’s no wonder why topics like Wireless Communications, Car Sensors, and Vehicle Transmissions are the ones that have grown the most during the last years.